 Sporting Kansas City announced the signing of 15-year-old forward Tyler Freeman as a Homegrown Player on Oct.
 2, 2018.
 A native of Shawnee, Kansas, Freeman is the second-youngest player in club history.
 He entered the Sporting KC Academy in 2014 at age 11 and has represented his hometown club at the U-12 through U-19 levels.
 He is also a United States youth international, having competed for the U-14, U-16 and U-17 national teams from 2017-2018.

-2019: MLS regular season: Has not featured.
+2019: MLS regular season: Did not feature.
 Concacaf Champions League: Did not feature.
 Open Cup: Did not feature.
-MLS Cup Playoffs: Has not featured.

 SPORTING KC ACADEMY

 Freeman made an immediate impact upon joining Sporting KC’s youth ranks, leading the U-12s at the 2015 Generation adidas Cup in Frisco, Texas — where he scored a brilliant goal that garnered coverage from ESPN — before winning Kansas State Cup titles in 2015 and 2016 with the U-13s.

 In August 2016, Freeman propelled the Sporting KC U-13s to a fourth-place finish at the CONCACAF U-13 Champions League in Mexico City, scoring three goals at the marquee club tournament.
 He spent most of the 2016-17 U.S. Soccer Development Academy season with the Sporting KC U-14s, also playing periodically for a U-16 side that reached the Development Academy quarterfinals for the first time.